kpenev/AutoWISP/documentation/source/PythonModules/low_level_psf_fitting.rst

-Since modelling every single image pixel and fitting for the fluxes of all sources simultaneously is an overwhelming computational task, SuperPhot processes only pixels near known sources, discarding pixels to which multiple sources contribute flux from the shape fit but fitting for the fluxes of such sources simultaneously during the amplitude fitting step.
+Since modelling every single image pixel and fitting for the fluxes of all sources simultaneously is an overwhelming computational task, SuperPhot processes only pixels near known sources (i.e. ones that at least partially overlap with the PSF grid), discarding pixels to which multiple sources contribute flux from the shape fit but fitting for the fluxes of such sources simultaneously during the amplitude fitting step.

 Given calibrated FITS frames of the night sky produced as described in :doc:`low_level_image_calibration` and an astrometric solution produced as